Dino-Kupinic/dino-kupinic.dev/content/blogs/dont-use-saas.md

 ### Hosting

-Instead of learning how to set up a linux server, configure nginx or apache, manage SSL certificates or handle load balancing, you're clicking `Deploy to Vercel` and calling it a day.
+Instead of learning how to set up a Linux server, configure NGINX or Apache, manage SSL certificates or handle load balancing, you're clicking `Deploy to Vercel` and calling it a day.

 Getting a VPS and deploying a simple app is a great exercise in understanding how the web works.